marthinwurer/ConnectedRISC/TTL_RTL.md

 2 operand instructions usually use two GPRs as operands.
 The exception are the instructions that move data to and from the system registers.

+The two operand instructions are:
+- And
+- Subtract
+- And
+- Or
+- Xor
+- Compare
+- Shift Left Logical
+- Shift Right Logical
+- Move to system register
+- Move from system register
+- Move
+- Load Byte
+- Store Byte

 1 operand instructions use one GPR as an operand, and may have immediate operands too.

+The one-operand instructions are:
+- Load Immediate
+- Sign Extend
+- Jump and link register
+- Shift Right Arithmetic once
+- Push register
+- Pop register
+- Stack-relative load
+- Stack-relative store
+- Byte Swap (Desired, might have to make some room)

 0 operand instructions do not use any registers as operands, but may have immediate operands.

+The zero-operand instructions are:
+- Noop
+- Halt
+- Syscall
+- Return
+- Enable interrupts
+- Disable interrupts
+- Branch equal/zero
+- Branch not equal/nonzero
+- Branch if carry
+- Branch if overflow
+- Branch less than
+- Branch greater than or equal
+- Branch less than unsigned
+- Branch greater than or equal unsigned